As for the menfolk, their high-hat towers of felt beg to be punctured.

 “Do it!
 Don’t give me an argument, just do it,” says Dee.

 He’s unpacked his crystal globe and reverently arranged it on its stand.
-Having shipped John Kelley off to Poland, he’d been short a scryer until the cat had shown an aptitude.
+But, John Kelley shipped off to Poland, he’s short a scryer.
+The cat is a dud.
+Worse, he’s a wise-mouth dud.

 “Listen, old man, you talk about mystically deranged, you’re the king of mystical deranged.”
 Sly rests his nose on the crystal and croons, “Uriel!
 Urie-el-l-l-le, come-out-come-out wherever you are.”